 - 40 Things Nobody Tells You About Backpacking In Peru

 If you are looking for more tour tips during your visit to Peru the amazing guys over at ViaHero will connect you with a local person who will share all their juicy knowledge and help you plan your perfect itinerary.
 Check it out here.
+If you’re wanting to find more treks, check out these 46 best hikes in South America.

 Did you find this post informative?
 Share it on Pinterest!
 Note: full-sized image can be found by clicking the “Pin It” button.